Woodroffe-Hedley v Cuthbertson: Judgment

 The victim's six-year-old son, who had not been born at the time of his father's death, was the claimant.

 Mr Justice Dyson held that the defendant had been negligent in only using one screw and had fallen below the standard of care owed to the victim.
 He described the situation as a "serious mistake with tragic consequences."
 He awarded £150,000 in damages, although he was also critical of the risks that the victim had taken.
 The damages were paid by the defendant's insurance company.

 Later developments

 Cuthbertson was the first mountain climber to be sued for negligence following a fatal accident.
 Hedley's widow expressed sympathy for Cuthberson.

-Cuthbertson's actions in the accident were later defended by the professional standards committee of the British Mountain Guides, who found he was not at fault.
+Cuthbertson's actions in the accident were later defended by the professional standards committee of the British Mountain Guides Association, who found he was not at fault.

 The case is often used as an example in tort law textbooks, as well as in general sports education.